-It would likely be wrong to assume that price increases will just keep accelerating.
-After a 9.3% real increase in 2009–10, the growth rate has declined in each successive year.
-Similarly, large increases from 2002–03 through 2004–05 were followed by more moderate growth in prices.
-The same pattern occurred in 1990-91 through 1993–94 and before that, 1982-83 and 1983-84.
-As Figure 12A shows, state appropriations for public higher education are cyclical, and tuition prices show similar cycles.
+After a 9.5% real increase in 2009-10, the growth rate in public four-year college tuition has declined in each successive year.
+Similarly, large increases from 2002-03 through 2004-05 were followed by more moderate growth in prices.
+The same pattern occurred in 1990-91 through 1993-94 and before that, in 1982-83 and 1983-84.
+As Figure 14A shows, state appropriations for public higher education are cyclical, and tuition increases show similar cycles.

-As Figures 9 and 10 show, the difference between published tuition and fee prices and the average net prices that students pay has grown over time as financial aid programs have come to play a larger role.
-In particular, from 2008–09 to 2010–11, the federal government markedly increased its funding for students, causing average net prices for students to fall in years when tuition was rising rapidly.
-But that trend will not continue.
-Concern over federal budget deficits is growing, and while support for existing levels of student aid is strong, it is difficult to imagine continued growth in student aid programs that would compensate for future tuition increases to any significant extent.
+As Figures 10 and 11 indicate, the difference between the published tuition and fee prices and the average net prices that students pay has grown over time as grant aid and federal education tax benefits have come to play a larger role.
+In particular, from 2008-09 to 2010-11, the federal government markedly increased its funding for students, causing average net prices for students to fall in years when tuition was rising rapidly.
+But that trend is not continuing.
+Total federal grant aid per full-time equivalent undergraduate student declined by 9% ($325 in 2012 dollars) between 2010-11 and 2012-13.

 College enrollments have grown rapidly in recent years.
-In the decade from 2001–02 to 2011–12, the number of full-time undergraduate students increased by 37%, from 8.6 million to 11.8 million.
-The number of part-time undergraduate students increased by 24%, from 5.5 million to 6.8 million.
+Although enrollments declined slightly between fall 2011 and fall 2012, over the decade from 2002-03 to 2012-13, the number of full-time undergraduate students increased by 28%, from 9.1 million to 11.6 million.
+The number of part-time undergraduate students increased by 19%, from 5.6 million to 6.7 million.
 This growth is partly a result of the weak labor market that has made school a more appealing alternative and partly a result of the growing gap between the earnings of workers who have college degrees and those who do not.

-Although the trend in rapid enrollment growth has already tapered off, it was met by a significant decline in per-student funding.
+The rapid enrollment growth in recent years was met by a significant decline in per student state funding.
 If we are to meet the needs of our citizens and our economy for increased postsecondary attainment, state budgets will have to give a higher priority to education in the coming years.

-Trends in College Pricing 2012 presents detailed pricing data for public two-year and four-year and private nonprofit four-year institutions for the 2012–13 academic year.
-While we provide an estimate of the average charges at for-profit institutions, because of the relatively small sample of those institutions from which we are able to collect data, it is important to interpret that information with caution.
+Trends in College Pricing 2013 presents detailed pricing data for public two-year and four-year colleges and private nonprofit four-year institutions for the 2013-14 academic year.
+While we provide an estimate of the average charges at for-profit institutions, because of the relatively small sample of those institutions from which we are able to collect data and the complex pricing structures prevalent in this sector, it is important to interpret that information with caution.